msparkles/PremiereProConverter/README.md

 # English

 ## PremiereProConverter
-A tool to convert Traditional Chinese subtitles to Simplified Chinese This tool was intended to help me translate my subtitles to Simplified Chinese
+A tool to convert Traditional Chinese subtitles to Simplified Chinese.
+This tool was intended to help me translate my subtitles to Simplified Chinese

 ## Usage